openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     code=SplxlOBeZQQYbYS6WxSbIA
 ```

-## Credential Authorization Error Response
+## Authorization Error Response

-Credential Authorization Error Response MUST be made as defined in [@!RFC6749].
+Authorization Error Response MUST be made as defined in [@!RFC6749].

-Below is a non-normative example of an unsuccessful Credential authorization response.
+Below is a non-normative example of an unsuccessful Authorization Response.

 ```json=
 HTTP/1.1 302 Found